ramontip/firebit/README.md

 </p>

 <p align="center">
-Firebit is a Django and Angular powered web application, where users can share and browse meaningful recommendations or experiences from their mainly trusted source: their friends.
+Firebit is a Django and Angular based web application, where users can share and browse meaningful recommendations or experiences from their most trusted sources: their friends.
 </p>

 <p align="center">